 Linda Mae comes from a farming family in Saskatchewan.
 She was born in Moose Jaw and eventually moved to Swift Current.
 From the time she was a small child, Linda Mae participated with her family in choirs and church groups.
 She attended Simon Fraser University, and that is when she fell in love with British Columbia oceans and mountains.
 She first taught in Merritt, B.C. and then, encouraged by her friends, she relocated in Nova Scotia and pursued her teaching career.
 It was in Nova Scotia that she first encountered Biodynamic Gardening and Waldorf Education (Biodynamic Gardening, like Waldorf Education, is based on the teachings of Rudolf Steiner).
 Linda Mae moved to Nelson to be near her daughter and joined the faculty of the Nelson Waldorf School, fulfilling her dream of becoming a Waldorf teacher.
 She is a member of the United Church choir and recorder ensemble, and instructs Taoist Tai Chi, a discipline she has pursued for over thirty years.
 Linda Mae teaches the Class of 2020.

 Debora was born on an eighth generation family farm in Upstate New York.
 It was an ideal setting to quench her thirst for exploration and constant need for movement.
 As an adult her desire to understand and embrace this planet led her on adventures around the world: as far away as Norilsk, Siberia as a member of a Waldorf Education Lecture Tour.
 Her interest in teaching began in high school in New Jersey where she volunteered as a teacher of English to immigrant children.
 She was attracted to culturally diverse teaching assignments, recreating learning experiences that held personal meaning for her students.
 Her research for her Master’s degree centered on the Fine Arts as a methodology for learning all subjects.
 This was the beacon for her to discover Waldorf Education.
 She has been an Early Years Educator, Class Teacher, Subject Teacher (Visual Arts) and a Pedagogical Administrator.
-Debora graduated the NWS Class of 2014/15 and currently teaches blocks for the middle grades school.
-She also served in the interim Pedagogical Administration position this year.
+Debora graduated the NWS Class of 2014/15.
+She is now leading the class of 2018 in their Eighth and Graduating year.

 Dave was born in Melbourne, Victoria and grew up surfing and spearfishing around the beaches of the Mornington Peninsula.
 An early career as a professional rugby union player led to Canada where he met his wife.
 They then traveled extensively through Europe as Dave played contracts.
 He worked for a number of years in the east side of Vancouver teaching in alternate programs using outdoor education and art as teaching tools.
 A foundation of this practice was his belief in experiential education as an avenue for change.
 Upon his return to Australia he worked as a program and educational co-ordinator of a large youth detention facility in his home state.
 This led to a deep exploration of the role of experiential-based education as an intervention tool in detention.
 During this stint he won state awards for innovative programming and completed his master by thesis in this area.
 In 2012 Dave and his family moved to Nelson.
 Dave found Waldorf education in the classified section of the Nelson Star.
 He has been made to feel extremely welcome by the young people and community of the Nelson Waldorf School.
 Dave has been a practicing artist for approximately 15 years.
 He is a skilled woodworker but considers it his second discipline after metalwork in which he works professionally as a sculptor.
 Dave sees his role as providing an avenue for young people to practice patience and process.